Server room with racks of GPU hardware for AI inference

 Provider Best for Pricing model OpenAI-compatible

-Groq Lowest latency Per token Yes
+Groq Low first-token latency (LPU) Per token Yes

 DeepInfra Low cost, broad model catalog Per token Yes